canaxess/presentations/SSW-Blazor-Accessibility/README.md

 Blazor is no different than any other framework for accessibility.
 It doesn’t make any web application any more or less accessible, but you still need to actively put in accessibility support.

 ## In This Repository
-**AudibleAlert.razor** demonstrates how to use the WCAG 2.1 alert roles for predefined alerts or use the aria attributes `aria-atomic` and `aria-relevant` for more granular control.
+**AudibleAlert.razor** demonstrates how to use components to display consistent and accessible alerts.
+It uses the WCAG 2.1 alert roles for predefined alerts or use the aria attributes `aria-atomic` and `aria-relevant` for more granular control.

 **How to call component**
 ```html